Habint History, Family Crest & Coats of Arms

 Early History of the Habint family

-Another 67 words (5 lines of text) covering the years 1273, 1770 and 1656 are included under the topic Early Habint History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Habint research.
+Another 34 words (2 lines of text) covering the years 1273, 1770 and 1656 are included under the topic Early Habint History in all our PDF Extended History products and printed products wherever possible.

 Habint Spelling Variations